 B. Class Absences - Each professor determines the attendance policy for a course following his/her departmental guidelines.
 Absences resulting from serious illness requiring hospitalization, or departure from the campus, and/or family emergencies are normally reported to you by email from the Class Dean.
 This notification is for informational purposes only and does not require the instructor to excuse the absence.
 Absences for participation in a sport or cultural activity may be considered permissible if the student's academic performance is satisfactory.
 The course professor has complete discretion in these situations.

-Course Withdrawals -- A student may withdraw from a specific course until fifteen days after Roll Call.
-After this period, withdrawal from individual courses will require a petition to the Academic Standards Committee.
-The option to withdraw from a course and the use of "W" grades without prior review and approval by the Committee is limited to two courses during a student's Dickinson career.
+Course Withdrawals -- A student may withdraw from a specific course until the final day of class for the semester at 4:00 p.m.
+The option to withdraw from a course and the use of "W" grades without prior review and approval by the Academic Standards Committee is limited to two courses during a student's Dickinson career.
 The Advisor’s signature is required on Course Withdrawal forms.

 D. Academic Violations - The rules on plagiarism and cheating are strictly enforced.
 Please become familiar with them and emphasize them to your advisees.
 Students charged with academic violations should contact the Discipline System Administrator.

 E. Access to Student Records - An official of the college has the privilege of being able to inspect a student's records and file for specific information and for a specific legitimate educational purpose.
 Students' official files are maintained in strict accordance with the Federal Family Education Rights and Privacy Act of 1974 (FERPA aka the Buckley Amendment).